Alice Palmer (politician): Early life and education

 Palmer was born in Indianapolis, Indiana, to Erskine and Mary Ward Roberts.
-She graduated from high school at age 16, enrolled at Indiana University, but left school for an extended period.
-She returned to college and received a B.S. in English and sociology from Indiana University in 1965.
+She graduated from high school at age 16, enrolled at Indiana University Bloomington, but left school for an extended period.
+She returned to college and received a Bachelor of Science in English and sociology from Indiana University in 1965.
 She earned an M.A. in urban studies from Roosevelt University, and a Ph.D. in educational administration from Northwestern University.

 Career

 Palmer began her teaching career in Indianapolis then moved to Chicago to teach at Malcolm X College, one of the City Colleges of Chicago.
 While working on her degree at Northwestern University, Palmer co-authored two books and tutored.
 She then took a position at Northwestern as Associate Dean and Director of African American Student Affairs for five years.

-She became involved in a national voter education movement, then founded the Chicago YMCA Youth and Government Program in 1986.
+Palmer became involved in a national voter education movement, then founded the Chicago YMCA Youth and Government Program in 1986.
 In addition, she was executive director of Chicago Cities in Schools.
 In the late-1980s, she was on the board of the Chicago Committee in Solidarity with Southern Africa, an anti-apartheid group.